 We love our essential oils but do our animal friends?
 Are they safe around our pets or should we use them or should we avoid them completely?

 Whether you’re unwinding after a long day or in need of some rejuvenation and inspiration, adopting essential oils into your daily routine can promote wonders both physically and mentally.
-The use and popularity of these essential oils has grown well beyond aromatherapists, with many brands now adding them to skin/beauty products as well as household items.
+The use and popularity of these essential oils have grown well beyond aromatherapists, with many brands now adding them to skin/beauty products as well as household items.
 Their benefits are endless and few can deny their powerful effect on our daily lives.

 Oil Essentials - 101